roman-right/beanie-fastapi-demo/articles/eng.md

     tag_list: List[Tag] = []
 ```

 A note consists of the required title, optional text, and a list of tags.
 Each tag has a name and a color.
-The class 'Note' has implemented all this in a pydantic way.
+The class `Note` has implemented all this in a pydantic way.

 Now I will create the database connection and Beanie initialization:

 ```python
 import motor.motor_asyncio
 from beanie.general import init_beanie

 # Create Motor client
 client = motor.motor_asyncio.AsyncIOMotorClient(